Chapter Grants

 2. Chapters should seek university support for their projects in the form of meeting space, expect local faculty to participate without payment, and make use of campus publications to advertise their projects.

-4. Proposals received by any other means than this online form will not be considered.
+3. Proposals received by any other means than this online form will not be considered.

-7. At least three action photos of the event must be submitted in the post-event report.
+5. At least three action photos of the event must be submitted in the post-event report.

 Items ineligible for funding include but are not limited to:

-• Rental of campus meeting rooms, campus publicity, honoraria, or any other payments to your own faculty or to Alpha Chi officers, Council members, or other persons affiliated with your chapter’s institution
+• Rental of campus meeting rooms, campus publicity, honoraria, or any other payments to your own faculty or Alpha Chi officers, Council members, or other persons affiliated with your chapter’s institution

 • Off-campus trips or excursions

-• Programs that center on direct payments to students or whose budgets are predominantly based on participant food costs
+• Programs that center on direct payments to students

 • Excessive travel costs for outside speakers

-• The purchase of Alpha Chi memberships
+• The payment of Alpha Chi membership dues/fees

 • Activities which benefit or promote any one political candidate or party over other competing candidates or parties

-Full Program Details and Grant Application Form
+2025-26 Grant Application Form